-An Approach to Combining Herbs
+The Mindful Approach to Stacking and Combining Herbs

 In Chinese herbal medicine, each herb is selected to perform a specific function, a specific job.
 The herbal formula is constructed according to these different jobs, where each formula has herbs filling these specific functions.

 - Principal.
-This is the primary herb in the formula, and shows the overall intention/goal of that formula.
+This is the primary herb in the formula and shows the overall intention/goal of that formula.

 - Associate.
 The associate herb supports the principal herb.
-Not ever herbal formula will have an associate, but for the most part, there will be an associate herb.
+Not every herbal formula will have an associate, but for the most part, there will be an associate herb.
 The combination of the principal herb and the associate herb is the closest correlation to Western herbal formulas, where similar herbs are combined to achieve one goal (such as combining antiviral herbs to combat a viral infection).
 Like the principal herb, looking at the associate herb in a formula can provide clues as to the purpose, the objective, the intention of the formula.

 - Assistant.
-With the assistant herb we begin to reveal the true beauty of Chinese herbal medicine formulas.
+With the assistant herb, we begin to reveal the true beauty of Chinese herbal medicine formulas.
 The assistant herb considers everything else going on in the body.
 This herb will have a different function than the principal or the associate.
 For instance, within Chinese medicine, viruses are seen as being very cold.
 In constructing a formula to combat a viral infection, which the principal and the associate may be antiviral herbs, the assistant may be an herb chosen to combat the coldness within the body which allowed the infection to take root.

 - Catalyst / Envoy.
 The catalyst and the envoy provide logistical support to the formula.
 Many Chinese herbal formulas will have Gan Cao (Licorice Root) in them.
 This is to harmonize (catalyze) the formula and to spread it throughout the body.
 The envoy delivers the different herbs—the principal, associate, and assistant herb—to the part of the body that needs them.
 Does the formula need to support the kidneys?
 If so, the principal and associate herbs may be classic kidney tonics, and the envoy herb would help bring these to the kidneys.
 In this way, we can think of them as logistical support.
 We use Chen Pi (Immature Citrus Peel) as the catalyst/envoy in most of our formulas (avoiding Licorice Root because of the estrogenic nature of it).

 But like I said, this post is not going to be about formulas or formulation.
-The above is just to give some context to science of it.
+The above is just to give some context to the science of it.

-We get many, many e-mails asking about combining products.
+We get many, many emails asking about combining products.
 We'd love to offer some guidance on the product pages, but the issue is that the combinations are infinite.
 To help figure out which herbs or herbal formulas work well together, we can break the products down into different categories.

 Here, I'm going to use the term stack to refer to a group of products with an intended purpose.
 So when we're combining products, we're building stacks.
 When putting together a collection of products—a stack—I think first about what the overall goal is.
 Is the goal pro-androgenic?
 Is it immune wellness?
-Is it for general health and enhancement (tonic and adaptogenic).
+Is it for general health and enhancement (tonic and adaptogenic)?
 Figure this out and select a product.
 For the most part, choosing just one product will suffice.
 You can think of this as the principal (although we're not going to use that formulary).
-If your goal is pro-androgenic—increasing testosterone levels or correcting low testosterone levels), you may choose an herb such as Tongkat Ali (this is a fantastic pro-androgenic).
+If your goal is pro-androgenic—increasing testosterone levels or correcting low testosterone levels—you may choose an herb such as Tongkat Ali (this is a fantastic pro-androgenic).

 Many customers want more than one product in serving the principal function.
 Here, we would choose Nettle Root.
 Again, you can think of this as the assistant, but you don't have to.
 Nettle Root is perfect in combination with Tongkat Ali.
 Nettle Root is pro-androgenic, but unlike Tongkat—which signals to the body to produce more testosterone—Nettle Root maximizes the testosterone present by blocking it from being bound to Sex Hormone Binding Globulin.
 So its method of action (MOA) is different, and it is also complementary to the principal herb (Tongkat Ali).